mojochao/configaro/README.md

     $ git clone https://github.com/mojochao/configaro.git
     $ pip3 install .

-If you install from source with `.[all]` you should be able to run tests:
+If you install from source with `.[dev]` you should be able to run tests:

     $ pytest